 Emily has vended at numerous shows including comic cons, occult expos, knitting events, and witchcraft conventions across the country.
 They have previously lended their organizational and marketing expertise to the board of the Kentucky Sheep and Fiber Festival where they served as the Education Chair.
 It is her goal to use her extensive knowledge of shows and festivals to help provide a smooth experience to all vendors, both before and after the Fiber Witch Festival.

 As a knitting pattern designer, Emily has published patterns with Knit Picks Collections, Interweave, Knit Now, and Insight Editions.
+Emily has previously hosted both The Fiber Coven Podcast and F** This Knit Podcast.

-Rochelle (Ro) New - Homerow Handcraft
+Rochelle New

 Rochelle (Ro) is a folk artist, stitch witch, surface pattern designer, and disabled maker living in rural New York with her lifemate and three feline familiars. ...Okay so three bonded familiars, plus two foster kitties and one feral friend but who's really counting?
+Ro is the creator behind Home Row Handcraft, a small business catering to fellow stitch witches, fiber alchemists, and makers of magic.
+A lifelong believer in the very real magic of nature, Earth, and artistic expression, Ro uses these elements as inspiration for her work in both art and textiles.

 When she's not knitting, sewing, gardening, or wrangling cats, Rochelle volunteers as Co-Director of Art and Activities with Camp Discovery AAD (a camp for kids with chronic and debilitating skin disorders), an organization she's volunteered with every summer for nearly 20 years.
 Born with a rare skin disorder herself (Autosomal Recessive Congenital Ichthyosis), Ro is an advocate for rare diseases, mental health, and the empowerment of art and craft.
 Through her art and design work she hopes to inspire everyone to 'Craft Real Magic'.